mawenbao/niu-x2/README.md

 #### Limitations

-Currently, there is not a search result template in this theme, so I suggest that you display the search results in a Google-hosted page.
+Currently, there is not a search result page in this theme, so I suggest that you display the search results in a Google-hosted page.

 ### Category aliases